ranjanrajiv/ChatboxWithLlama/README.md

 This is a generalized chatbot.
 It can be used for any topic of interest with any chat llm.

+It uses pinecone vector DB to store the embeddings.

+Huggingface embedding is used.

+Two similarity vector for any query is generated.
+These two are then given to the LLMs to get the final result.

 ## Instruction - Steps to run

 ### Clone the repository